hagelcha/fluffy-octo-guide/proposal.md

 * Description of a program that has:

-  ** a main Java program class in a file named Main.java Main.java would be the class that actually gets the username and password input, and converts that into a format that is ready to be hashed and salted to see if the output is correct.
+  ** a main Java program class in a file named Main.java

+  Main.java would be the class that actually gets the username and password input, and converts that into a format that is ready to be hashed and salted to see if the output is correct.

-  ** a custom data structure designed and built by your team The custom data structure will be a hash table that salts the password input before hashing, and stores the unique salt values in the hash table for easy of comparison.
+  ** a custom data structure designed and built by your team

+  The custom data structure will be a hash table that salts the password input before hashing, and stores the unique salt values in the hash table for easy of comparison.
+The salt will be generated uniquely on a per user basis, and applied before converting the password into a hashed value.
+The salt may be generated based on the time the password was added, or based upon the username paired with the password.

   ** comprehensive testing of individual units

  Caution: You are not being asked to implement this program, at least not yet.